initbiz/initbiz.github.io/powercomponents/index.md

     {{ pcrender('list', attribute(pcViewBag, __SELF__.alias) ) }}

 ### Overriding views

-You can override every view, or its part creating file with the same name as view you want to override.
+You can override every view, or its part by creating a file with the same name as the view you want to override.
 Check the name of the partial you want to override in `/plugins/initbiz/powercomponents/frontendwidgets` or `/plugins/initbiz/powercomponents/frontendformwidgets` directories.
-For example if you want to override whole list or form, then override `_list.htm` or `_form.htm` partial.
+For example, if you want to override the whole list or form, then override `_list.htm` or `_form.htm` partial.

 1. **If you want to override view in a component**, then create the partial file in component's views directory.
 1. **If you want to override view theme wide**, then create `pcviews` directory in theme's root directory and then create the partial file in it.

-Of course files defined in component have higher priority than those defined in theme.
+Of course, files defined in component have higher priority than those defined in the theme.

-**Note: sometimes overriding views needs to take time because of cache.
+**Note: sometimes overriding views need to take time because of the cache.
 To see the change faster you can change something (even for a second) in parent's view to reload.**

-While working with the views, the first thing to understand is that in component (using Twig) you are running method that requests views using AJAX framework.
-Then the server is rendering partials and responses to AJAX framework, which updates the partial.
+While working with the views, the first thing to understand is that in component (using Twig) you are running a method that requests views using the AJAX framework.
+Then the server is rendering partials and responses to the AJAX framework, which updates the partial.

-**As a consequence, the partials rendered by server are written in PHP (like those in backend), not Twig**.
-Views written in PHP is a good idea in this case, because those will be edited by developers rather than end users.
+**As a consequence, the partials rendered by the server are written in PHP (like those in the backend), not Twig**.
+Views written in PHP is a good idea in this case because those will be edited by developers rather than end-users.
 You have to remember only one rule while writing views in PHP: **Avoid logic in views.
 There should be only `if`s, `for`s, `foreach`s and `echo`s.**

 ## Integrations
-PowerComponents can be integrated with another plugins.
+PowerComponents can be integrated with other plugins.

 ### Cumulus
-If you do not know what `Cumulus` is, than visit [this page](http://cumulus.init.biz/).
+If you do not know what `Cumulus` is then visit [this page](http://cumulus.init.biz/).

-Using the `CumulusIntegrator` trait in your component your lists will be by default filtered by cluster using the `cluter_id` field in database and forms will be feeded with field containing cluster's id, and it will check if user can view, add or update records that are not in current cluster.
+Using the `CumulusIntegrator` trait in your component your lists will be by default filtered by cluster using the `cluter_id` field in database and forms will be fed with the field containing cluster's id, and it will check if the user can view, add or update records that are not in the current cluster.

-This way, every model wrapped by the PowerComponents will be available only for the cluster that user is currently in (for example one cluster will not be able to read or update clients of the second cluster).
+This way, every model wrapped by the PowerComponents will be available only for the cluster that the user is currently in (for example one cluster will not be able to read or update clients of the second cluster).

 ## Features list

 ### Lists
-1. Rendering list of records with searchbox, update url in table, checkboxes, "Create" and "Delete selected" buttons
+1. Rendering list of records with the search box, update the URL in the table, checkboxes, "Create" and "Delete selected" buttons
 1. Sorting list
 1. Searching records
 1. Deleting records